francistor/igor/doc/Intro.md

 If the `origin` starts with `database` the syntax must be `database:<table-name>:<key-column-name>:<parameters-column-name>`.
 The result of the retrieval will be a JSON file with the values in the `key-column-name` as properties and the corresponding values in `parameters-column-name` as values.
 For that reason, this column MUST have JSON syntax.

-The `resource://` prefix indicates that the object is embedded in the igor executable.
+The `resource://` prefix indicates that the object is embedded in the igor library.
 All the files in the `resources` directory are available in this way.

+The `local://` prefix indicates that the object is embedded in the executable.
+When instantiating a ConfigurationManager, there is a paramter that may point to an `embed.FS` hosting some application specific files.

 The `gs://` prefix indicates that the object is retrieved from Google Storage.
 ADC authentication is used if the `IGOR_CLOUD_CREDENTIALS` environment variable is not defined (that is, the credentials are taken from the cloud metadata service).
 Otherwise, the variable is assumed to point to a JSON key file